How to File a VA Claim (Form 21-526EZ)

 Section IV is the most in-depth portion of your VA claim.
 Here, you must list the current disabilities for which you are applying to receive disability benefits.
 In addition to each current disability listed, you are also required to specify the following:

 - Whether the disability is due to an in-service exposure, event, or injury;

 - How the disability relates to the in-service exposure, event, or injury; and

 - Approximate date the disability began or worsened.

 If you are unable to record all the information above in the space provided on the form, you may include an addendum.
 If this is the case, you must indicate on VA Form 21-526EZ that there is additional information attached at the end of the application.

 Section V – Service Information

-Here, you will provide information regarding your time in service, including information such as your branch of service and your enlistment/discharge dates.
+Here, you provide information regarding your time in service, including your branch of service and your enlistment/discharge dates.